PressForward/pressforward/readme.md

 - License: GPL2

-	Developed for the Center for History and New Media at George Mason University.
+	Developed for the Roy Rosenzweig Center for History and New Media at George Mason University.

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as